Code-Institute-Submissions/foodie-2/README.md

 ### Different browsers

 ## Known bugs/ issues

- - Had trouble with the upload recipe image
+ - Had trouble with the upload recipe image function. after extensive search on stack overflow and such I found this video on Youtube https://www.youtube.com/watch?v=DsgAuceHha4 and I finally figured it out after many trials and errors.

 ## Media